Michele Boldrin: Research

+Political activity

+In July 2012, Boldrin co-founded the liberal and pro-European movement Fermare il Declino (“Stop the Decline”) together with Oscar Giannino, Luigi Zingales, Sandro Brusco, Alessandro De Nicola, Andrea Moro, and Carlo Stagnaro.
+The group published a manifesto calling for fiscal responsibility, economic liberalization, and reduction of public debt.
+In December 2012 it was formally organized as the political party Fare per Fermare il Declino (“Act to Stop the Decline”), led by Giannino, with Boldrin serving as national coordinator.

+Following Giannino’s resignation in February 2013 over a controversy about his academic credentials, Boldrin was elected party president at the national congress held in Bologna in May 2013.
+Under his leadership, the party joined the centrist Scelta Europea coalition for the 2014 European Parliament election, but obtained only 0.7 % of the vote and failed to elect representatives.
+The organization was dissolved later that year.

+In September 2024, together with Alberto Forchielli, Boldrin founded the political association Drin Drin (“Ring Ring”), conceived as a preparatory step toward forming a new political party.
+On 12 October 2025 the movement was formally reconstituted as the political party Ora! (“Now!”) at its founding congress (10–12 October 2025) after a year-long incubation as the Drin Drin association; the congress elected Boldrin as its first Secretary and Alberto Forchielli as President.

 Political and scientific views

+Before the 2013 Italian general election, Boldrin co-founded with economist Luigi Zingales and journalist Oscar Giannino the political movement Act to Stop the Decline.
+Because of the poor results the party achieved in the 2014 European Parliament election, he resigned.
+Later on, he focused on his own YouTube channel and founded in late 2018 a think-tank called Liberi Oltre le illusioni (Free Beyond Illusions).

-He has been an outspoken critic of Modern Monetary Theory, debating with American economist Warren Mosler, as well as Italian journalist Paolo Barnard.
+Boldrin has been an outspoken critic of Modern Monetary Theory, debating with American economist Warren Mosler, as well as Italian journalist Paolo Barnard.
 In his youth, he has been an Avanguardia Operaia supporter, while taking office as provincial secretary of the Italian Communist Youth Federation.
-Later on he, was a GOP and Lega Nord supporter, advocating for more cultural liberal positions, and later endorsed Italian anti-religious activist Marco Cappato.
+Later on, he was a Republican Party (GOP) and Lega Nord supporter, advocating for more cultural liberal positions, and later endorsed Italian civil rights activist Marco Cappato.
 He is critical of More Europe, the party Cappato belongs to, especially criticizing their economic plan, as well as the alliances within the party, and defined the members of the party as "sell-outs".
-He compared the Donald Trump-led GOP to the Italian right-wing party Lega Nord (after the rise of Matteo Salvini), as well as to Berlusconism.
+He compared the Donald Trump-led GOP to the Italian right-wing party Lega (after the rise of Matteo Salvini), as well as to Berlusconism.
 He criticized Nassim Taleb, as well as econophysics in general, debating with Italian geologist Francesco Sylos Labini, son of the Schumpeterian economist Paolo Sylos Labini.